-The Tennessee bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Tennessee bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022.
 You may only have to take one calculator if your income level is lower than the Tennessee Chapter 7 bankruptcy income level.

 |# of People||Annual Income|

 Not all income is included in the bankruptcy means test.
 For example, some disability and social security income are not included in the bankruptcy mean test

 .
 Other incomes that are not included in the Tennessee means test are payments of victims of war crimes and payments related to a national emergency (such as COVID-19).

 So, let's go through the types of income included in the Tennessee bankruptcy means test.
 The language includes any amount paid by any entity other than the debtor, on a regular basis for household expenses of the debtor.
 It's a broad definition, so let's cover a few of the types of income included